 THE WOODLAND PLAY CENTRE.

-During 2013 some of our courses will be delivered in partnership with Louise Kennedy from the Woodland Play Centre, Crowcombe, Somerset.
-Louise is a highly qualified and experienced environmental playworker, leader, teacher and facilitator.
+Once again during 2017 some of our courses will be delivered from the Woodland Play Centre, Crowcombe, Somerset.
+Louise Kennedy, founder of the Woodland Play Centre, is a highly qualified and experienced environmental playworker, course leader, and facilitator.
 Specialising in working in the outdoor environment with a variety of young age groups as well as delivering adult training.
 The Woodland Play Centre provides an informal education that is unique, special and playful in outdoor natural and wild spaces.
-We are delighted to have the opportunity to work with Louise and look forward to spending time at her very special woodland site .
-For courses delivered jointly with Louise, go via our Links page to the Woodland Play Centre website or check our course directory page.
+We are delighted to have the opportunity to deliver courses there and look forward to spending time at her very special woodland site .
+If you live locally in the Taunton/ Minehead area visit Louise's site to see the exciting range of opportunities, special events, and regular group activities on offer for a wide age range.
+Go via our Links page to the Woodland Play Centre website.

 There is a vast range of books available on all aspects of Bushcraft, woodland skills and related topics and when running courses I do get asked to recommend books that I have found to be really helpful.The list below are some I use regularly and have found to be informative, useful and often just a good read.
 THIS IS A PERSONAL SELECTION IN NO PARTICULAR ORDER AND THERE ARE MANY I HAVE YET TO DISCOVER AND ENJOY.

 Food for Free - Richard Mabey